nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 Nim functions can be declared `proc` or `func`.

-A `func` enforces the absence of side-effect or the code will not compile.
+A `func` enforces the absence of side-effects or the code will not compile.
 Some examples of side-effects:
 - (non-deterministic) random functions
 - accessing a global variable